 In addition to physical and laboratory examinations, the attending physicians strive, if necessary, to further improve the patients' quality of life by arranging psychological or complementary medical services.

 Before discharge from the Havelhöhe Community Hospital, you will receive an aftercare passport from our Aftercare Documentation and Study Outpatient Department, in which all therapies and check-ups can be clearly noted.
 Medical aftercare is provided on an outpatient basis by your attending general practitioner or consultant, with whom we work closely.

 We also ask you to report to our aftercare outpatient clinic at regular intervals so that we can document the progress of your treatment.
-As a certified oncology centre, we thus fulfil one of the quality criteria of the German Cancer Society.

 Dealing with fatigue